waqarahmed1/GCP-ML-Training/Lab3-Keras-Sequnetial-API/README.md

 # INTRODUCTION

-In this Labe we use Vertex AI workbench to use TensorFlow Keras Sequential API.
+In this lab we use Vertex AI workbench to use TensorFlow Keras Sequential API.